jarvma18/sortpy/README.md

 Merge sort is comparison-based sorting algorithm.
 It is divide-and-conquer algorithm (that breaks a problem into sub-problems to simplify the needed solution).
 Merge sort is efficient and general-purpose.

 ![](mergesort.png)

+## Quick sort

+Quick sort is efficient general-purpose sorting algorithm.
+Like merge sort the quick sort is divide-and-conquer algorithm.
+It is said to be slightly faster than merge sort or heap sort with randomized data.